SiliconLabsSoftware/docs-matter/sld297-matter-wifi-dic/openssl-certificate-creation.md

 4. To generate Client certificate (ex: `device.crt` and `device.key`) using CA certficate:
    - `openssl req -new -out device.csr -key device.key`
    - `openssl x509 -req -in device.csr -CA CA.crt -CAkey CA.key -CAcreateserial -out device.crt -days 360`
 5. Repeat step 3 and 4 to create an additional set of certificate to use in MQTT explorer (ex: `explorer.crt` and `explorer.key`).
-(Create with different name for Identification)
+(Create with different name for Identification).